octobercms/docs/services-mail.md

 The content inside a mail view file can include up to 3 sections: **configuration**, **plain text**, and **HTML markup**.
 Sections are separated with the `==` sequence.
 For example:

-    subject = "Your product has been added to OctoberCMS project" ==
+    subject = "Your product has been added to October CMS project" ==

     Hi {{ name }},